singlam53/NCCU_DeptOSSearch.github.io/README.md

         | 大學 | 1 | 首頁 | 1 |
         | 系 | 1 | 校徽 | 1 |
     - Ranking Websites:
-    Build a tree structure of the website and its subpages, then visit each page to calculate the rank based on the product of the number of keywords and their respective weights.
+    <br>Build a tree structure of the website and its subpages, then visit each page to calculate the rank based on the product of the number of keywords and their respective weights.
 Sum up the results to determine the website's overall rank.
     - Adjusting Keyword Weights:
-    Modify the weights of input keywords and other factors using a specific method.
+    <br>Modify the weights of input keywords and other factors using a specific method.
     - URL Filtering:
-    Enhance the rank of a website if its URL contains '.edu.tw'.
+    <br>Enhance the rank of a website if its URL contains '.edu.tw'.

 ### System Structure